gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 ### GraphQL data layer

-Currently data in Gatsby (like pretty much every static site generator) is *pushed* into templates to be rendered into HTML.
+Currently data in Gatsby (like pretty much every static site generator) is processed then *pushed* into templates to be rendered into HTML.
 This is a simple pattern and works great for many use cases.
 But when you start working on more complex sites, you really start to miss the flexibility of building a database-driven site.
 With a database, all your data is available to query against in any fashion you'd like.
 Whatever bits of data you need to assemble a page, you can *pull* in.
-You want to create author pages showing their bio & last 5 posts?
+You want to create author pages showing their bio and last 5 posts?
 It's just a query away.

 I wanted this same flexibility for Gatsby.
-So for 1.0, I've built a new data processing layer which converts your static data files (or any other data source) into a GraphQL *schema* which you can query against like a database.
+So for 1.0, I've built a new data processing layer which converts your static data files (or any other data source) into a *GraphQL schema* which you can query against like a database.

 Every Gatsby page or page template can have a GraphQL query which tells